 You enter the amount showing on your annual SD86C statement.

-You do not add the amount deducted from your associate pay; your ‘in-year’ deductions are often based on your previous year’s earnings and are only estimates of what you will likely have to pay the following year, like the payments on account system work for tax.
+You do not add the amount deducted from your associate pay.
+Your ‘in-year’ deductions are often based on your previous year’s earnings and are only estimates of what you will likely have to pay in the following year, like the payments on account system work for tax.

 The final employee’s contribution for tax relief is calculated once your annual income reconciliation takes place in July and the SD86C certificate is produced.